About NDIS providers

 Some but not all NDIS providers must register with the NDIS Commission.
 But being registered or unregistered shouldn’t affect the level of support or quality of service that your child gets from providers.

-If your child is an NDIS participant, you can search for NDIS registered providers in the Provider Finder on the myplace portal.
-You can also go to the NDIS website to find registered providers in your state and territory.
+If your child is an NDIS participant, you can search for registered NDIS providers in the Provider Finder on the myplace portal.
+You can also go to the NDIS website to find registered NDIS providers in your state and territory.

-Registered and unregistered providers: NDIS rules and requirements
+Registered and unregistered NDIS providers: NDIS rules and requirements

 Both registered and unregistered providers must: